 My second natural remedy for acid reflux is DGL licorice lozenges from enzymedica.
 Sucking on a DGL licorice lozenge is especially helpful for anyone who has acid reflux in the throat.

 Sucking on a DGL licorice lozenge (not chewing or swallowing) helps to stimulate saliva production.
-The continuous swallowing of saliva mixed with the DGL licorice helps to coat and soothe and throat from acid reflux.
+Continuous swallowing of saliva mixed with the DGL licorice helps coat and soothe the throat from acid reflux.

 I recommend using a DGL licorice lozenge while cooking or preparing your meal.
-10 minutes before eating suck on a DGL licorice lozenge while breathing deeply.
-This helps to prepare the body for digestion by stimulating saliva production while also helping to slow down the body and get into a parasympathetic state that is conducive for optimal digestion and secretion of the digestive juices.
+Ten minutes before eating, suck on a DGL licorice lozenge while breathing deeply.

-At times I used to experience mild acid reflux at night and found sucking on a DGL licorice lozenge extremely useful to help relieve acid reflux as I could fall back asleep while sucking on the lozenge.
-Sipping on slippery elm tea wasn’t as practical in the middle of the night so if you need an at home for acid reflux at night use a DGL licorice lozenge.
+At times I used to experience mild acid reflux at night.
+I found sucking on a DGL licorice lozenge extremely useful to help relieve acid reflux, as I could fall back asleep while sucking on the DGL licorice lozenge.

 #3 Optimal GI Powder

-Optimal Gi powder is a great gut-healing supplement for the long term maintenance of soothing and healing inflammation in the GI tract as it contains 11 herbs and nutrients designed to soothe the Gi lining.
+Optimal Gi powder is a gut-healing supplement for the long-term maintenance of soothing and healing inflammation in the GI tract, as it contains 11 herbs and nutrients designed to soothe the Gi lining.

-Optimal Gi contains both slippery elm and DGL licorice root along with other gut-healing nutrients such as aloe, marshmallow root, zinc carnosine and l glutamine to help heal leaky gut while soothing the gut lining at the same time.
+Optimal Gi contains slippery elm and DGL licorice root and other gut-healing nutrients such as aloe, marshmallow root, zinc carnosine, and l glutamine.
+These nutrients help heal leaky gut while soothing the gut lining simultaneously.

-I love the addition of superoxide dismutase in this gut-healing powder as superoxide dismutase helps to break down reactive oxygen species which contribute to inflammation.
+The addition of superoxide dismutase in this gut-healing powder is beneficial in reducing inflammation.
+Superoxide dismutase helps to break down reactive oxygen species, which contribute to inflammation.